Blackberry Brandy Recipe

 - A simple cool drink: for summer refreshment, put plenty of ice in a glass, pour over a generous glug of the liqueur, and top up with soda water or lemonade.

-- As a dessert wine: I think Blackberry Brandy would be great with rich puddings, especially boozy or chocolatey ones.
+- As a dessert wine: Blackberry Brandy is great with rich puddings, especially boozy or chocolatey ones.

-- Instead of sherry in trifle: Talking of desserts, I used some of my first bottle in a classic British trifle.
-I brushed sponge fingers with lots of the liqueur before covering them with a tin of black cherries, black cherry jelly, proper homemade custard, whipped cream and, of course, a sprinkle of hundreds and thousands.
+- Instead of sherry in trifle: Brush sponge fingers with lots of the liqueur before covering them with a tin of black cherries (or the soaked blackberries if you’ve stored them in the freezer), black cherry jelly, proper homemade custard, whipped cream and, of course, a sprinkle of hundreds and thousands.

 - Wine spritzer: add a dash to white or rose wine, topping up with soda water or lemonade.